 1. Don’t use personas

 Don’t envision some kind of fake person that you will then try to address in just the appropriate way.
-The persona is fake, you are fake.
+If the persona is fake, you are fake.
 Better take yourself as a reference.
 You are a part of your company.
 You couldn’t be any closer to its ideals and passions.

 2. Try to be real.